-This schedule shows the System's proportionate share of the collective total OPEB liability allocated to its current employees and retirees participating in the State of Louisiana Postretirement Benefit Plan as of June 30, 2023.
+This schedule shows the System's proportionate share of the collective total OPEB liability allocated to its current employees and retirees participating in the State of Louisiana Postretirement Benefit Plan as of June 30, 2024.
 No assets are accumulated in a trust that meets the criteria in paragraph four of Statement 75.
-Fiscal year end 2022 data was used in determining the System's proportionate share of the collective total OPEB liability.
-The discount rate increased from 2.18% as of June 30, 2021 to 4.09% as of June 30, 2022.
-The number of retirees participating in the plan increased by one to 50 from fiscal year end 2021 to 2022.
+Fiscal year end 2023 data was used in determining the System's proportionate share of the collective total OPEB liability.
+The discount rate increased from 4.09% as of June 30, 2022 to 4.13% as of June 30, 2023.
+The number of retirees participating in the plan remained the same at 50 from fiscal year end 2022 to 2023.
 There were no changes in benefit terms.
 The schedule also represents the percentage of the collective total OPEB liability to covered payroll.
 This information was determined based on the OPEB actuarial assumptions found in the chart that follows.